ginstrom/paladin-novel/manuscript/chapter-21.md

 ***

 The next few days passed in a whirlwind of preparation, but now every action carried deeper meaning.
-Weapons were blessed not just for battle, but for the sacred work of liberation.
+In the settlement's makeshift temple, Sim worked alongside Silviana to consecrate weapons with ancient rites—swords gleamed with faint silver light after being anointed with blessed oils, crossbow bolts were carved with tiny symbols of Alanyi's mercy, and even the siege engines received ritual purification with sacred water drawn from the settlement's deepest well.
 Maps were studied not just for tactical advantage, but for the locations of ruined temples that could be reclaimed.
 Messages flew between allied forces, carrying word of the divine mandate that now guided their cause.

 The transformation in the settlement was remarkable.
 The Noble Knight defectors, who had arrived seeking simple justice, now spoke of restoration and healing with the fervor of converts.
 Former slaves who had fought for freedom now understood they were part of something greater—the return of hope itself to a world that had forgotten its meaning.